GreenBankObservatory/lassi-analysis/README.md

    * ./runNotebook
    * if your browser doesn't open up automatically, go to  http://<host>:<port>
    * open any of the notebooks you'd like to run

+## Documentation

+This code base is the product of research, where adherence to software engineering best practices has not always been followed.
+Therefore, there's not a lot of great documentation.
+There is though, a high level road map in docs/processLeicaScan.odt.

+Also, a type of high-level integration test can be found in Scan9vs11-Z-UnitTest.ipynb.
+Run this notebook and make sure the final results match the expected results.